-What Can a Handyman Do in College Station, Texas?
+What Can a Handyman Do Without a License in College Station, Texas?

 In Texas, there is no single state-issued “general contractor” or “handyman” license for basic repair/remodel work, but Texas does require state licenses for specific regulated trades (especially electrical, plumbing, HVAC, and fire protection).
 In College Station (Brazos County), you typically must pull permits for many building/MEP jobs even if you don’t need a state license, and you must follow city registration rules if the city requires contractor registration for certain scopes.